omkar-247/Customer-Segmentation-Sales-Analysis/README.md

 # Customer-Segmentation-Sales-Analysis

-This project is a comprehensive Customer Segmentation and Sales Analysis, where I leveraged MySQL for database queries and Power BI for dynamic data visualization.
+This project is a **comprehensive Customer Segmentation and Sales Analysis**, where I leveraged MySQL for database queries and **Power BI** for dynamic data visualization.
 By analyzing customer behavior and sales performance, I delivered actionable insights to optimize sales strategies, improve customer retention, and drive revenue growth.

 ---